seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

               Real.log ((d : ℝ) / 2) / 8 + C := by ...
 ```

-The finite residue sum differs from $e^{-y}$ for two reasons: its coefficients are not exactly $1$, and the exponential series has been truncated.
-Bounding these two errors gives the first theorem below.
-The separate contour estimate gives the second.
-Both are **relative** errors, after multiplying by $e^y$.
+There are two separate sources of error in the finite residue sum.
+The first is that the coefficients $A\_{\lambda,n}$ are not exactly $1$, and the second is that the exponential series has been truncated.
+The following two theorems provide bounds on these errors, both expressed as relative errors after multiplying by $e^y$.

 ```lean
 -- Uniformly on 0 ≤ r ≤ r★, eʸ|S_N(y) − e⁻ʸ| < 1/2.